 To obtain a single cached instance of an ObjectGrid, use getObjectGrid(String objectGridName), passing the name of the cached instance into the method.
 The method either returns the ObjectGrid instance with the specified name or returns null if there is no ObjectGrid instance with that name.

 Note: You can also use the getObjectGrid method to connect to a distributed grid.
-See "Connecting to a distributed ObjectGrid" on page 16 for more information.
+See "Connecting to distributed ObjectGrid instances programmatically" on page 130 for more information.